Jimbly/LD51-spacemine-defense/README.md

 X Progress
   X Show progress to completing the whole level, show time elapsed, this should be a filling up bar, probably?
 X Then: waves of enemies?
 Is this fun already, how much time is left? =)
+* Enemies need random chance to change their target
 * Weapons
 * Currently being built stuff should take extra damage, and also refund some when destroyed
 * Unified display of "things out of supply" with a red line through them?